SlavaKudravcev/tea/README.md

 Hi!
-This is the tea-app-app project!
+This is my tea-app-app project!